Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 1) Choose an initial setting for the parameters $\theta^{old} := (\varphi^{old},\mu_1^{old},...,\mu_K^{old})$

-In the case of **hard-EM algorithm**, each data is assignment to one class with the largest posterior probability.
+In the case of **hard-EM algorithm**, each data is assigned to the class with the largest posterior probability.
 Thus:
 $$ Z^{*} = argmax_z\ \gamma (z_{n,k})= argmax_z\ p(z_{n,k}=1|d_n,\theta^{old})$$

 And there is no expectation in over the latent variables in the definition of the $\mathcal{Q}$ function.
 Thus: